Our Mission: “Provide for and continuously improve the health, happiness and fortunes

 (Tellico Village)

-In addition, he was Chief Financial Officer in Marion General Hospital, Marion, OH and Riverside Methodist Hospital in Columbus, Oh.
-Mr. Roeber held leadership roles in various professional and local nonprofit organizations’ boards and committees during his career.
-He was on the Board of MCFA between 2012 and 2018 and served as President for two years.
+Ed held leadership roles in various professional and local nonprofit organizations’ boards and committees during his career.
+He is a past fellow in the Healthcare Financial Management Association.
+He was previously on the MCFA Board 2012-2018, serving as President for two of those years.

 Contact the Board of Directors at info@monroecountyfriendsofanimals.org